 You are expected to attend and be prepared for every class period.
 Class discussion is usually based on the readings in the course.
 Therefore, you are expected to be an INFORMED participant in class discussion.
 You are allowed three unexcused absences for the course.
-After the fourth absence, you must provide valid documentation explaining your absence.
+After the third absence, you must provide valid documentation explaining your absence.
 This documentation must be approved by Dr. Awad.
-More than 3 unexcused absences will affect your final grade (e.g., if you are currently getting a B in the course when you attain 4 absences, your grade will drop to C):
+More than 3 unexcused absences will affect your final grade:

-Fourth Unexcused Absence: Loss of one letter grade (The best grade you can make in the course is a "B") Fifth Unexcused Absence: Loss of two letter grades (The best grade you can make in the course is a "C") Sixth Unexcused Absence: Loss of three letter grades (The best grade you can make in the course is a "D") Seventh Unexcused Absence: Automatic grade of "F"
+fourth Unexcused Absence: Loss of one letter grade (The best grade you can make in the course is a "B") fifth Unexcused Absence: Loss of two letter grades (The best grade you can make in the course is a "C") sixth Unexcused Absence: Loss of three letter grades (The best grade you can make in the course is a "D") seventh Unexcused Absence: Automatic grade of "F"